Skip to main content

 Core AdministratorAn organization (currently, The Trade Desk) that manages the EUID Core Service and other components.
 For example, it distributes encryption keys and salts to EUID operators and sends user opt-out requests to operators and DSPs.

-OperatorsOrganizations that operate the Operator Service (via the EUID APIs).
-Operators periodically receive and store up-to-date encryption keys and salts from the EUID Core Service, salt and hash personal data to return EUID tokens, encrypt raw EUIDs to generate EUID tokens, and distribute EUID token decryption keys.
+OperatorsOrganizations that run the Operator Service (via the EUID APIs).
+Operators periodically receive and store up-to-date encryption keys and salts from the EUID Core Service, salt and hash personal data to return raw EUIDs, encrypt raw EUIDs to generate EUID tokens, and distribute EUID token decryption keys.

 Public Operators (Open Operators) run public instances of the Operator Service.
 For example, The Trade Desk currently serves as a Public Operator for the EUID framework, available to all participants.
 If other Public Operators are available, a participant can choose which operator to work with.